 Keynes also missed the point that people may like their work.
 He thought of work as something unwanted.

-It’s also true that most people’s work is unwanted and the same can be done by machines.
+It’s also true that most people’s work is unwanted, and machines can do the same.

-Keynes thought that machines or technological progress would be enough to reduce average works hours per week.
+Keynes thought that machines or technological progress would be enough to reduce average work hours per week.

 But as you can see around, despite having smart gadgets, an average person keeps working.